 On March 31, 2016, we entered into an agreement to pledge certain of our accounts receivable as collateral against a prepaid forward purchase contract.
 The receivables had an estimated collectable value of \$8.7 million which had been adjusted down to approximately \$4.3 million and nil on our balance sheet as of March 31, 2016 and December 31, 2016, respectively.
 The consideration received was \$5.0 million.
-In exchange for the consideration received, the counterparty received the right to: (i) a 20% per annum investment return from the Company on the consideration, with a minimum repayment term of six months and minimum return of \$0.5 million, (ii) all payments received from the accounts receivable up to \$5.25 million, if paid in full within six months, or \$5.5 million, if not paid in full within six months, and (iii) 20% of all payments of the accounts receivable in excess of amounts received in (i) and (ii).
-As of March 31, 2017 and the date of this report, we had not collected any amounts due on these receivables, and \$6.0 million is currently due to the counterparty.
+In exchange for the consideration received, the counterparty received the right to: (i) a 20% per annum investment return from the Company on the consideration, with a minimum repayment term of six months and minimum return of \$0.5 million, (ii) all payments recovered from the accounts receivable up to \$5.25 million, if paid in full within six months, or \$5.5 million, if not paid in full within six months, and (iii) 20% of all payments of the accounts receivable in excess of amounts received in (i) and (ii).
+On March 31, 2017, to the extent that the counterparty has not been paid \$6.0 million, the Company was required to pay the difference, plus 30% interest per annum on the total balance.
+As of June 30, 2017 and the date of this report, we had not collected any amounts due on these receivables, and \$6.5 million is currently due to the counterparty.
 We currently do not have the financial resources to satisfy this obligation.
 Mr. Diamantis has guaranteed the Company's payment obligation under this agreement.

 On November 3, 2016, we received a Notice of Default from TCA Global Credit Master Fund, LP ("TCA"), the holder of a secured convertible debenture with an outstanding principal amount of \$3.0 million (the "TCA Debenture"), related to our failure to pay the monthly principal and interest payments required under the TCA Debenture.
 Prior to our issuance of the Convertible Debentures on March 21, 2017, we had not made the last six required payments under the TCA Debenture, other than a \$0.4 million payment we made in February of 2017.
-In conjunction with the issuance of the Convertible Debentures on March 21, 2017, we entered into a letter agreement with TCA, which (i) waives any non-payment default through March 21, 2017; (ii) provides for the \$0.75 million payment discussed above; (iii) sets forth a revised repayment schedule whereby the remaining principal plus interest aggregating to approximately \$2.6 million is repaid in various monthly installments from April of 2017 through September of 2017; and (iv) provides for payment of an additional service fee in the amount of \$150,000 upon the earlier of September 21, 2017 or when the registration statement we filed is declared effective by the SEC.
+In conjunction with the issuance of the Convertible Debentures on March 21, 2017, we entered into a letter agreement with TCA, which (i) waived any non-payment default through March 21, 2017; (ii) provided for the \$0.75 million payment discussed above; (iii) set forth a revised repayment schedule whereby the remaining principal plus interest aggregating to approximately \$2.6 million is repaid in various monthly installments from April of 2017 through September of 2017; and (iv) provided for payment of an additional service fee in the amount of \$150,000, which was due on June 27, 2017, the day after the effective date of the registration statement filed by the Company; which amount is reflected in accrued expenses in the accompanying consolidated balance sheet at June 30, 2017.
 In addition, TCA entered into an intercreditor agreement with the purchasers of the Convertible Debentures which sets forth rights, preferences and priorities with respect to the security interests in our assets.